pallets-eco/flask-admin/README.md

 # flask-admin
-Project was moved to its own organization: https://github.com/flask-admin
+Project was moved into its own organization: https://github.com/flask-admin